 - Single-Use Code (Sent via phone text, email or app)

 Single use codes are generated and either sent to your phone, email or app.
 Once you’ve confirmed the login on another device, you gain access to the site.

 This feature is now available on most smartphones, and many other devices are following suit.
 Logging in with your thumbprint is a quick way to ensure that only you are able to gain access.

 This is an actual USB tool you keep with you, and plug into your device when you are ready to log in.
 This is powerful, high-end protection to physically authenticate users.
 Google, Facebook, Dropbox, and more all support USB keys.

-With these five tips in hand, you’re ready to celebrate World Password Day in style.
+With these five tips in hand, you’re ready to celebrate World Password Day in style with the most secure password.
 Now get out there and beef up those passwords!
 Your data will thank you.